 For more information please go to https://www.seattleu.edu/policies/nondiscrimination-policy/

 Individuals may also contact the Office for Civil Rights of the U.S. Department of Education.

-We work closely with the Office of Disabilities Services to ensure appropriate accommodations for students with disabilities in housing.
-Please contact Rich Okamoto at Disabilities Services at (206) 296-5740 or at email@example.com to discuss your accommodations for the residence halls and any other support you may need on-campus.
+We work closely with the Office of Disability Services to ensure appropriate accommodations for students with disabilities in housing.
+Please contact Rich Okamoto at Disability Services at (206) 296-5740 or at firstname.lastname@example.org to discuss your accommodations for the residence halls and any other support you may need on-campus.
 Accommodations can include (but are not limited to) things like: a single room, access to an accessible bathroom, alteration of meal plan, etc. Please discuss with Rich what you think you will need to be successful at Seattle University.